 Cameras and video cameras should only be used with the permission of the subjects; violent incidents have followed unwelcome photography.
 Avoid photography/videography in high-crime areas.

-The Haitian police are understaffed, poorly equipped and unable to respond to most calls for assistance.
+While the size of the Haitian National Police (HNP) is slowly increasing and its capabilities improving, it is still understaffed and under-equipped.
+As a result, it is unable to respond to all calls for assistance.
 There are continued allegations of police complicity in criminal activity.
-The unsatisfactory response and enforcement capabilities of the Haitian national police and the weakness of the judiciary frustrate many victims of crime in Haiti.
-In the past, U.S. citizens involved in business and property disputes in Haiti have been arrested and detained without charge, and have been released only after intervention at high levels of the Haitian government.
+The response and enforcement capabilities of the HNP and the weakness of the judiciary often frustrate victims of crime in Haiti.
+In the past, U.S. citizens involved in business and property disputes in Haiti have been arrested and detained without charge and have been released only after intervention at high levels of the Haitian government.